 Along with damage to the vestibular system, patients who have been poisoned by gentamicin or tobramycin often experience difficultly concentrating, as well as memory loss.
 This can result in a feeling of “brain fog” that can seriously affect a person’s life.
-What were once easy tasks suddenly become difficult and confusing.
+What was once easy tasks suddenly become difficult and confusing.

-Another severe side effect of long term and high-dose gentamicin use is damage to the kidneys, which help the body filter out toxins.
-Patients receiving gentamicin can experience progressive failure, and eventual complete failure of the kidneys.
+Another severe side effect of long-term and high-dose gentamicin use is damage to the kidneys, which help the body filter out toxins.
+Patients receiving gentamicin can experience progressive failure and eventually complete failure of the kidneys.

 Your Legal Options

-To minimize damage caused by gentamicin overdose or tobramycin overdose, use of the antibiotic should be monitored by a medical professional.
+To minimize damage caused by gentamicin overdose or tobramycin overdose, the use of the antibiotic should be monitored by a medical professional.
 If you or a loved one’s gentamicin or tobramycin dosage has not been properly administered or monitored, you may begin to experience the severe side effects detailed above and more.
 If this happens, you should report symptoms immediately to your physician, nurse, or pharmacist.

 Our personal injury attorneys are currently evaluating cases related to Gentamicin.
 If you took the drug Gentamicin, please contact us through this simple form or our toll-free number, 800-598-0314.
 You might be entitled to compensation for medical bills associated with your condition, pain and suffering, and more.